 The back flap credits the cover design to Emsh, i.e. Ed Emshwiller, the prolific and very fine artist would would go on to do another dozen covers for Gnome.
 The problem with the credit is that the actual cover art is signed Binkley, obviously Ric Binkley, one of the 15 covers he did for Greenberg.
 Even for Gnome this level of misattribution is weird, so there must be a story behind it.

 The timing of this disaster is mysterious.
 If the variant cover was for the second state boards, then the first state, easy to come by, must have been paired with the Binkley cover.
 So why in the world would they leave Emsh’s name on the reverse?
 How do you forget something like that?
 Possibly the Emsh cover was indeed planned for the two states simultaneously and the Binkley version substituted at such a last minute that the change couldn’t be made.
 But if that’s true, then why wouldn’t someone have discreetly whited out Emsh’s name on the three subsequent printings, one of them not coming until 1957, by which time any number of people must have noticed?
-And the back cover of the beetle variant has a different title listing, so somebody as paying attention to it.
+And the back cover of the beetle variant has a different title listing, so somebody was paying attention to it.
+One other difference is that all five editions with the Binkley cover state on the rear flap “Distributed by/ASSOCIATED BOOKSELLERS/118 East 28th Street/New York 16, New York” in the place where the Gnome Juniors paragraph was substituted on the beetle cover.

 Groff Conklin reviewed the book in the January 1955 Galaxy: